Respiratory Therapists

 Respiratory Therapist

-Debbie is in her forties and graduated from Algonquin College over 20 years ago.
+Debbie graduated from Algonquin College over 20 years ago.
 Since then, changes in disease, technology and health care have kept her career as a respiratory therapist exciting and challenging.
 She is currently employed full-time at a pediatric hospital.

 Stephanie: What made you decide to become a respiratory therapist?
 How did you become a respiratory therapist?